imanasmishra/udacity-nanodegree-sf-crime-statistics/README.md

 ## Tuning

 1. Kafka Topic Partiotion same as numner of CPU core: In a Spark Streaming job, Kafka partitions map 1:1 with Spark partitions.
 So to increase Parallelism, Kafka topic is created with 12 partition.
-It creats 12 Spark executor daemons and can be monitored in htop utility.
+It creats 12 Spark executor daemons and can be monitored in *htop* utility.
-2.
+2. Spark master property: master(local(\*)).
+This will use 12 core available in CPU.
+3. Spark config property: config("*spark.sql.shuffle.partitions*", 4).
+This parameter gave the optimal throuput of ~2500 processedRowsPerSecond.
+4. Spark Streaming Properties: option("maxOffsetsPerTrigger", 8000).
+By setting this parameter, could process microbatch of 8000 at ~2500 processedRowsPerSecond.